-Whether you picked your second hand clothing items up at a thrift store, yard sale, they’re hand-me-downs, or you find them next to a dumpster… it is very important to clean and disinfect (sanitize) second hand clothes so that they are safe to wear.
+Whether you picked your second hand clothing items up at a thrift store, a yard sale, they’re hand-me-downs, or you found them in (or next to) a dumpster… it is very important to clean and disinfect (sanitize) second hand clothes so that they are germ-free, hygenic, and safe to wear.
 Especially if those items are swimwear or intimates.
 Here I show you the various ways of how to get those clothes ACTUALLY clean and stain free in just a few simple steps.

-Believe it or not, but I’d say about seventy percent plus of the clothes in my personal closet right now were second hand.
+Believe it or not, I’d say about seventy percent at least of the clothes in my personal closet right now are second hand.
 I am so lucky that I have been blessed with hand-me-downs galore lately too because I lost so much weight recently that I literally didn’t have a single item of clothing that still fit…even my shoes went down a full size (which I know is completely crazy, I didn’t know I was carrying that much fat in my feet :)).

 How to wash thrifted clothes:

 There are lots of “correct ways” of doing laundry, I just wanted to share with you all the ways that I do it so that you can determine if it is the way that you want to do it, or it may give you some ideas to improve on your daily laundry routine too.

 How to disinfect thrift store clothes: